BJP MLA Yatnal hits out at Delhi visit of CM's son | Politics

 ''Our high command has taken a serious view of giving away 3,666 acres of land at Rs 1.2 lakh per acre.
 Also, the Centre is not happy with the COVID-19 management,'' he said.

-Though the proposal to sell the land to JSW Group was on the agenda in the recent Cabinet meeting, it was dropped owing to protests from from both within the government and outside.
+Though in the previous cabinet meeting, it was decided to sell the parcel of land to the JSW Group, it was put on hold on May 27, owing to protests from both within the government and outside.

 About a month ago Vijayendra had gone to Delhi with Home Minister Basavaraj Bommai, triggering speculations of a possible change of leadership.